Njrk/python01/HW1/README.md

 Enter your choice (1-4): 4

-The result of multiplication is:  12.0
+The result of division is:  12
 ```